cruhl/typescript-tooling/README.md

 ![Usage](https://github.com/cruhl/typescript-tooling/blob/master/packages/typescript-tooling/images/usage.png)

-## How does TSt work?
+## How does TST work?

 Running `tst init` copies config files for various tools into a new `.tst` directory in the root of your project.
-Under the hood, TSt's CLI executes normal commands which use those defaults.
+Under the hood, TST's CLI executes normal commands which use those defaults.
 For example, `tst test <package-name>` runs the command `npx jest packages/<package-name>` (which is also echo'ed out for reference).
-This works since TSt creates a `jest.config.js` at the root of your project which extends `.tst/jest.config.js`.
+This works since TST creates a `jest.config.js` at the root of your project which extends `.tst/jest.config.js`.
 Settings and commands for other tools operate the same way.

-_Nothing special is happening here!_ TSt is just a bunch of config files and shortcuts for writing long CLI commands which can always be executed directly without using TSt.
-Since no magic is involved, it's easy to stop using this tool, just move config files from `.tst` into the project root and add the commands TSt generates to the `scripts` section of your `package.json`.
+_Nothing special is happening here!_ TST is just a bunch of config files and shortcuts for writing long CLI commands which can always be executed directly without using TST.
+Since no magic is involved, it's easy to stop using this tool, just move config files from `.tst` into the project root and add the commands TST generates to the `scripts` section of your `package.json`.
 For example...

 ```